 - Continental philosophy

 I work at the intersection of Jewish thought, cultural theory, and continental philosophy, emphasizing connections between religious studies and critical theory.
-My book, Gendering Modern Jewish Thought, is forthcoming from Indiana University Press in the series New Jewish Philosophy and Thought.
-Through a critical gender analysis of key works in the field, I show how kinship becomes an organizing metaphor for ethical and communal relationships in twentieth-century Jewish philosophy.
+In my book, Gendering Modern Jewish Thought, I show how kinship becomes an organizing metaphor for ethical and communal relationships in twentieth-century Jewish philosophy.
 Through a critical gender analysis of key works in the field, I investigate familial tropes in the ethical and theological frameworks of Franz Rosenzweig and Emmanuel Levinas, making explicit the metaphorical structures that lie beneath their philosophical approaches.
 My next research project examines post-Shoah ethics and animality.

 Awards and Honors

 Carolina Center for Jewish Studies Course Development/Enhancement Grant for “Women, Gender, and Judaism,” 2020

 Fellow, “Post-War Memory, Holocaust Memorialization, and the Implications for the Present,” Regional Institute on the Holocaust and Jewish Civilization, Holocaust Educational Foundation of Northwestern University, 2020

 Association for Jewish Studies Women’s Caucus Cashmere Subvention Award in Jewish Gender, Sexuality, and Women’s Studies, 2019